ali-vayani/ali-vayani/README.md

-### Hey i'm Ali, also known as pAsta.
-I'm a high school senior that's mainly into web development but I've been dabbling in app development and ai/ml - ik, so original - a lot more recently.
+### Hey i'm Ali. i go by pAsta online. i'm a high school senior who's mainly into web/app development but I've been dabbling in ai/ml - ik, so original - a lot more recently.

 What i'm familiar w/
-  - HTML, CSS (Tailwind CSS), JS (obv)
+  - HTML, CSS (Tailwind CSS), JS (ofc)
   - React, React Native
   - Next.js, Expo
+  - Node
-  - Java (AP CSA)
+  - Java (AP CSA + GUI)
   - C# (WPF specifically)
   - Python
   - Firebase

-  Currently Working on: bro idek anymore
+  - MongoDB

+Busy wit: Learning ML (and school 😭)

-  What i want to learn
+  What i wanna learn:
+    - how to code...

+    nah but fr...
+    - 3js
-  - Rust
+    - rust
-  - more AI and ML stuff 🤓
+    - reinforcment learning & a bunch more ML stuff

 <!--
 **pAsta-kun/pAsta-kun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.